J.D. Davis Player Props: Giants vs. Diamondbacks

-The San Francisco Giants, including J.D.
-Davis (.303 on-base percentage in past 10 games, 60 points below season-long percentage), take on starter Zach Davies and the Arizona Diamondbacks at Oracle Park, Friday at 10:15 PM ET.
+The San Francisco Giants and J.D.
+Davis, who went 2-for-5 with a double and an RBI last time out, take on Merrill Kelly and the Arizona Diamondbacks at Oracle Park, Saturday at 4:05 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Padres.
+He racked up two hits (going 2-for-5 with a double and an RBI) in his most recent game against the Diamondbacks.

 J.D.
 Davis Game Info & Props vs. the Diamondbacks